Undran/Mongolia-AirPollution-CoalBan/README.md

 ## Authors and Roles
 Author: Undran Enkhbaatar
+Roles:
-Conceptualization and design of research framework Data collection and preprocessing (OpenAQ datasets) Statistical and machine-learning modeling (ITS, Random Forest, XGBoost) Visualization and result interpretation
+- Conceptualization and design of research framework
+- Data collection and preprocessing (OpenAQ datasets)
+- Statistical and machine-learning modeling (ITS, Random Forest, XGBoost)
+- Visualization and result interpretation
-Documentation, poster, and final report preparation
+- Documentation, poster, and final report preparation

 ## Disclaimer
 This repository supports the final research proposal submitted to STATS 201: Machine